AkintoyeOlamide/RPG/README.md

 ## 🚀 The Project

-Our project can be found at https://github.com/Akintoyeolamide/RPG
+The repo can be found at https://github.com/Akintoyeolamide/RPG

 ## How to play